Skip to main content

 The following are ways you can pay child support in Colorado:

-• Income withholding directly from your employment check
+• Income withholding directly from your paycheck

-• Pay-by-Phone: Call 1-303-299-9123 or 1-800-374-6558
+• Pay by phone: Call 1-303-299-9123 or 1-800-374-6558

-• Credit Card Payments: Pay Colorado child support online using your credit card
+• Credit card payments: Pay Colorado child support online using your credit card

-• Mail a Payment: Send checks or money orders.
+• Mail a payment: Send checks or money orders.
 Make checks out to 'Family Support Registry' and include your FSR number.
 Mail the checks to Family Support Registry, P.O.
 Box 2171, Denver, CO 80201-2171

 The child support payments are processed the same business day they are received.
 Generally, the funds become available to the other party within two business days.